 NOAA RESTORE Science Program

-The purpose of this document is to advise the public that NOAA/NOS/NCCOS is soliciting applications for the NOAA RESTORE Science Program for projects of five years in duration with the option for a five year, non-competitive renewal award for high performing projects.
-This funding opportunity invites applications that propose to identify, track, understand, and/or predict trends and variability in the Gulf of Mexico’s living coastal and marine resources and the processes driving them.
+The purpose of this document is to advise the public that NOAA/NOS/NCCOS is soliciting proposals for the NOAA RESTORE Science Program for projects up to five years in duration.
+This announcement invites proposals that request funding from researcher, resource manager, and stakeholder partnerships to execute a previously planned, collaborative research project, develop its findings and products, transfer them to an identified resource manager or management body, and apply them to a specific Gulf of Mexico natural resource management decision.
 Funding is contingent upon the availability of funds in the Gulf Coast Restoration Trust Fund.
-It is anticipated that final recommendations for funding under this Announcement will be made in June 2019, and that projects funded under this Announcement will have a September 1, 2019 start date.
-Total funding for this competition will be approximately $15 million over five years and approximately six projects may be funded.
-The minimum individual award amount is approximately $500,000 over five years (an average of $100,000 per year) and the maximum individual award amount is approximately $7.5 million over five years (an average of $1.5 million per year).
-An additional $15 million may be available for five year, non-competitive renewals for high performing projects.
+It is anticipated that final recommendations for funding under this Announcement will be made in June 2023, and that projects funded under this Announcement will have an October 1, 2023 start date.
+Total funding for this competition will be approximately $15 million over five years and approximately 10 projects may be funded.
+The maximum individual award amount is approximately $2,000,000 for up to five years in duration.
+Information regarding this Announcement, including webinars and additional background information, is available on the Science Program website (https://restoreactscienceprogram.noaa.gov/funding-opportunities/ffo-2023).

-The mission of the National Oceanic and Atmospheric Administration (NOAA) RESTORE Science Program is to carry out research, observation, and monitoring to support, to the maximum extent practicable, the long-term sustainability of the ecosystem, fish stocks, fish habitat, and the recreational, commercial, and charter-fishing industry in the Gulf of Mexico.
-NOAA was authorized to establish and administer the Science Program, in consultation with the U.S. Fish and Wildlife Service, by the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf States Act of 2012 (RESTORE Act) (Public Law 112-141, Section 1604).
-The RESTORE Act also directed NOAA to prioritize integrated, long-term projects that address current or anticipated marine ecosystem, fishery, or wildlife management information needs.
+The mission of the National Oceanic and Atmospheric Administration (NOAA) RESTORE Science Program is to carry out research, observation, and monitoring to support the long-term sustainability of the ecosystem, fish stocks, fish habitat, and the recreational, commercial, and charter-fishing industry in the Gulf of Mexico.
+NOAA was authorized to establish and administer the Science Program, in consultation with the U.S. Fish and Wildlife Service, by the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf States Act of 2012 (RESTORE Act) (Public Law 112- 141, Section 1604).
+The RESTORE Act also directs NOAA to prioritize integrated, longterm projects that address current or anticipated estuarine and marine ecosystem, fishery, or wildlife management information needs.

 Funding is contingent upon availability of funds in the Gulf Coast Restoration Trust Fund.
-It is anticipated that total funding for this funding opportunity will be approximately $15 million and will fund approximately six projects.
-The minimum individual award amount is approximately $500,000 over five years (an average of $100,000 per year) and the maximum individual award amount is approximately $7.5 million over five years (an average of $1.5 million per year).
-An additional $15 million may be available for the five year, non-competitive renewals for high performing projects.
+It is anticipated that total funding for this funding opportunity will be approximately $15 million and will fund approximately 10 projects.
+The maximum individual award amount is approximately $2,000,000 for up to five years in duration.